Mountain Research and Development Journal

 Authorship and responsibility

 All contributors to MRD must assume full responsibility for the contents and opinions expressed in their writings.
-Before submission of a manuscript, the corresponding author must ensure that all co-authors have seen the version of the paper that will be uploaded.
+Tools based on artificial intelligence (AI), such as large language models (eg ChatGPT) and image creators, cannot be listed as authors.
+Instead, their use must be made transparent in the article itself (see “Use of generative artificial intelligence” below).
+Before submission of a manuscript, the corresponding author must ensure that all coauthors have seen the version of the paper that will be uploaded.

 Contributors must also assume responsibility for checking the accuracy of all numerical material and references as well as non-English quotations and names.
 All submissions are routinely screened for potential plagiarism using Similarity Check; plagiarism will not be tolerated.
 Should the Editors find out that significant parts of a paper submitted to MRD have been published elsewhere prior to publication in MRD, even though the author confirmed that this is not the case, the paper will be rejected and the author will be charged for the costs of processing the paper through peer review.